coffius/time-series/README.md

 * Usage of SeqView - lazy version of collections.
 It is a convenient way to avoid unnecessary copying of data between different collections during calculations.
 * Reduction of number of operations for calculation of a rolling sum, number of measurements, min and max values.
 The idea is to use inverse direction of traversal of data in buffer and reusage of information from a previous element.
 Look at this [picture](http://i.imgur.com/kGU0jdg.jpg).

+## Assumptions ##
+* Measurements are sorted by time from the earliest to the latest.
+* All measurements in a rolling window can be placed in RAM.
+* Values of measurements are evenly distributed.
+* All input data is placed in one file.